-In the latest of our posts telling you a little more about the members of the Co-Parenting Matters team, we’re pleased to introduce you to Dr Orinayo Onabanjo.
+In the latest of our posts telling you a little more about the members of the Co-Parenting Matters network, we’re pleased to introduce you to Dr Orinayo Onabanjo.

 Ori is a chartered counselling psychologist whose route into mental health was via some very broad, practical grass roots experience in the community with a wide variety of charities and refuges, including a childrens’ and women’s centre, during her undergraduate days.